 Henry Ford once said, “Businesses that grow by development and improvement do not die.
 But when a business ceases to be creative, when it believes it has reached perfection and needs to do nothing but produce no improvement, no development, it is done.”

 NPS highlights what percentage of customers like your brand enough to recommend it and what percentage are in danger of leaving.
-More importantly, it highlights the “why” behind your customers’ answers so you can improve their future experiences and strengthen relationships with them.
+More importantly, paired with follow-up questions, it surfaces the “why” behind your customers’ answers so you can improve their future experiences and strengthen relationships.

 Optimizes your referral marketing

-Your NPS can inform valuable changes within your business to encourage more customers to recommend your product or service.
+Your NPS can inform changes that encourage more customers to recommend your product or service.

 Helps you locate and prioritize detractors

-A typical customer satisfaction survey like NPS reveals valuable insights and informs employees which areas they should focus on to create a more exceptional customer experience.
+A typical like NPS reveals valuable insights and shows employees which areas to focus on to create a better customer experience.

-Identifying detractors also gives your team a unique opportunity to improve those individuals’ perceptions of your brand by addressing the issues they bring to light.
+Identifying detractors also gives your team a chance to improve those individuals’ perceptions of your brand by addressing the issues they raise.

 What’s the difference between a net promoter score and a customer satisfaction score?